savonet/book/workflow.md

 ```

 (we suppose there that `jingle` is a playlist of jingles).
 Or we could to all
 the three at once.
-Suppose that we have a jingle and we want to achieve the
+Namely, suppose that we have a jingle and we want to achieve
-following:
+the following:

 - we begin by fading out `a` for 3 seconds,
 - after 1 second, we start playing the jingle (say that it lasts for 3 seconds),
-- after 2 seconds, we start playing `b` which is faded in
+- after 2 seconds, we start playing `b` which is faded in.

 Graphically, this would look like the following: